microsoft/vscode-docs/docs/datascience/jupyter-notebooks.md

 TOCTitle: Jupyter Notebooks
 ContentId: 17345073-cb40-448c-a312-28982900f132
 PageTitle: Working with Jupyter Notebooks in Visual Studio Code
-DateApproved: 5/25/2021
+DateApproved: 6/15/2021
 MetaDescription: Working with Jupyter Notebooks in Visual Studio Code.
 MetaSocialImage: images/tutorial/social.png
 ---

-# Working with Jupyter Notebooks in Visual Studio Code
+# Jupyter Notebooks in Visual Studio Code

 [Jupyter](https://jupyter-notebook.readthedocs.io/en/latest/) (formerly IPython Notebook) is an open-source project that lets you easily combine Markdown text and executable Python source code on one canvas called a **notebook**.
 Visual Studio Code supports working with Jupyter Notebooks natively, as well as through [Python code files](/docs/python/jupyter-support-py.md).
 This topic covers the native support available for Jupyter Notebooks and demonstrates how to: